richy0101/SimCity/README.md

  * Created an XML reader to read in scripts for creating scenarios and populating the city (with help from Alex Huang)
  * Created initial setup for project with interfaces and stubs from all designs
  * Created initial global clock and role class (iterations followed from other team members)
+ * Missing functionality for V2: depositing excess money in bank